 Magnesium I have struggled with restless legs that I can’t keep still for 5+ years, especially at bedtime.
 I used to do Epsom Salt baths, but since I now live alone, and have trouble getting up from the bath tub, I don’t do them anymore.
 I’ve found that taking two 250mg magnesium oxide tablets everyday has stopped that problem.
 My doctor recommended that dosage for me.

-You can also use magnesium containing lotions, like Magnilife Restless Legs Cream which I found at my local pharmacy.
-Magnilife Restless Leg Cream works really well for me.
+You can also use magnesium containing lotions, like Magnilife Relaxing Legs Cream which I found at my local pharmacy.
+Magnilife Relaxing Leg Cream works really well for me.
 I don’t use it much now that I’m taking magnesium tablets.

 5. “Painless” Pain Relief Lotion

 “Painless” Pain Relief Lotion from Resonant Botanicals.
 This lotion has a great ingredient list, including hemp oil, that really does help ease pain when gently massaged into the painful spot.
 This is great on pain flare days, when my daily tools aren’t cutting it.
 It comes in a 4oz or 8 oz. bottle and lasts a long time!

 6. Zen Nectar Migraine Cream